-A nation of opportunity.
+A region of opportunity.

 Victoria enjoys close relationships and growing trade ties with India and across the South Asia region in international education, food and fibre, sport, technology, and other services including tourism, supported by strong people-to-people connections.